 Video editing doesn’t require an extremely powerful system.
 However, if you want to edit your videos with efficiency in a timely manner, you should consider purchasing a more powerful video editing computer.
 While the new Mac Pro is a fantastic video editing PC, we do not recommend spending that much money unless of course, you have the funds and desire to do so.
 Alternatively, below we have reviewed the best computers for video editing.
 These professional video editing computers will allow you to avoid wasting time waiting for videos to render and encode.
-They are also the best 4K video editing computers.
+They are also great 4K video editing computers.
 In addition to being great for video editing, the computers on this list are also great for photo editing, animation, graphic design, and other forms of multimedia.
 Also, if you would like to learn more check out Premium beat’s professional video editing tips and techniques.

 ASUS ProArt PA90

 ASUS’ ProArt PA90 is an interesting proposition.
 When you first look at the 7×7” tower, you’ll think that there is no way this is packing any sort of impressive performance.
 Spoiler alert, it actually is.
 And it manages to keep everything cool and running well.